artbek/i-want-to-see-like-the-colour-blind/README.md

 Right-click on a page and select 'Colour Blind Experience' from the context menu.

 ## Options:
-- Content Script JS (path to a github file: e.g. https://raw.githubusercontent.com/user/.../script.js)
+- SVG data file (path to a .svg file on http://altreus.github.io domain)